How Acupressure Points Work to Relieve Pain

 After that, you’ll be introduced to both the Eastern and the Western theories of Acupressure pain relief.
 This includes discussions of the endorphins and the pain gateway system.
 Finally, you’ll get ideas about dealing with chronic pain.

-Another positive result is that a person’s focus on pain can be dispersed by relaxation.
+Another positive result is that a person’s focus on muscular pain can be dispersed by relaxation.
 This calmness comes from touching and stimulating the corresponding Acupressure points.

-You can still help yourself with Acupressure, as it’s a good complement to any medical treatment.
-It provides another avenue of healing — one you can do for yourself any time you need it.
+IMPORTANT NOTE: If you have severe or prolonged pain, you should seek medical assistance.
+Acupressure is not a substitution for any needed medical care.
+You can still help yourself by holding the Acupressure points, which are a good complement to most medical treatments.
+It provides another avenue for promoting healing — one you can do for yourself any time you need it.

-Bioelectrical Flow
+Qi Flow

-Traditionally, Asian cultures conceived of the points as junctures of special pathways, known as the meridians.
+Traditionally, Asian cultures conceived of the Acupressure points as junctures of special pathways, known as the meridians.
 They carry the human life force energy that the Chinese call Chi or Qi and the Japanese call Ki.

-Western scientists have also mapped out and proven the existence of this system of body points.
+To prove the existense of Qi flow, Western scientists have also mapped out and proven the existence of this system of body points.
 They use sensitive high-tech electrical devices, known as microvolt meters.

 Theories of Acupressure Pain Relief